jschirrmacher/netvis/README.md

 - Can show different types of nodes: circle or rectangle
 - Optimized for large networks by letting the user click on the nodes to hide or show the connections of the node
-- Can create new connections and nodes with event handlers for easy backend attachment
+- Can create new or delete existing nodes and connections with event handlers for easy backend attachment
 - Can show node details on demand
 - Draggable and zoomable canvas, draggable nodes
 - Programmable zoom (e.g. for screen buttons)